bikepartydavis/bikepartydavis.github.io/README.md

 We ride on the last Friday of the month. <br>

-The ride starts at 7:30 PM, we gather at 7:00 PM.
+The ride starts at 7:30 PM.
+We gather at 7:00 PM.

 A voulnteer pre-ride happens the preceeding Wednesday.